Use a Multi-Objective Approach

 Let’s take for an example a problem trying to find a healthy diet for a reasonable price.
 First let’s define our objectives:

-Minimize calories: I’m trying to lose some weight, so my healthy diet should be low in calories.
+• minimize calories: I’m trying to lose some weight, so my healthy diet should be low in calories.

-Minimize price: A reasonable price means that it doesn’t have to be the absolute minimum, but should be within a close range.
+• minimize price: a reasonable price means that it doesn’t have to be the absolute minimum, but should be within a close range.

 Of course, I want to include minimum/maximum requirements for nutrients such as proteins.
+Please use the following project to follow this article:

 Multi-Objective Approach